 This should be one of the better early group matches.
 Japan have enough structure and speed to punish the Netherlands if Koeman’s side get loose in possession, but the Dutch still rate higher in midfield control, defensive presence, and set-piece threat.
 With Endo out, the balance tilts just enough to back the favorite.

 The projection is Netherlands 2-1, with Japan creating enough danger to score but the Dutch finding the extra moment of quality late in the match.
-At +100, the Netherlands moneyline is the best bet, though the confidence stays at 3 out of 5 because Japan are good enough to make this far from routine.
+Around even money, the Netherlands moneyline is the best bet, though the confidence stays at 3 out of 5 because Japan are good enough to make this far from routine.